 Preservice Teacher Name: Practicum School: University Advisor Name: Associate Teacher Name: Grade Level/Courses: Checklist of Pre-Practicum T asks a.
-I contacted my University A Advisor and my Associate Teacher and agreed upon a communication plan. b.
-I reviewed my practicum so chool's policies, procedures, and Student Success Plan (if available). c.
+I contacted my University A dvisor and my Associate Teacher and agreed upon a communication plan. b.
+I reviewed my practicum so hool's policies, procedures, and Student Success Plan (if available). c.
 I am aware of the cultural a and socio-economic make-up of my practicum school. d.
 I reviewed the relevant pro vincial curriculum documents. e.
-I understand the subject-ar rea content being addressed during my practicum. f.
-I recognize the responsibili ties and duties of the classroom teacher. g.
-I am aware of my responsik pilities and conduct as per the Practicum Protocols and the NSTU Code of Conduct. h.
+I understand the subject-ar ea content being addressed during my practicum. f.
+I recognize the responsibility ties and duties of the classroom teacher. g.
+I am aware of my responsik oilities and conduct as per the Practicum Protocols and the NSTU Code of Conduct. h.
 I am familiar with the Year 1 Initial Assessment Form. i.
 I demonstrate a sufficient l evel of oral and written language of instruction. j.
 I have a strategy for self-re flection and for responding to feedback.
-Reviewed with EDUC 5390 or ED Date Submitted by the Preservice Signature:
+Reviewed with EDUC 5390 or ED Signature: